Taking the Hida Limited Express

 Prices and Schedule

 The Hida’s limited express service is completely covered by the Japan Rail Pass.
-However, if you are not employing a JR Pass, you can expect to pay 7,130 yen for the trip from Nagoya to Toyama and 7,780 yen for the trip from Osaka to Takayama.
+However, if you are not using a JR Pass, you can expect to pay around 7,500 yen for the trip from Nagoya to Toyama and roughly 8,450 yen for the trip from Osaka to Takayama (prices may vary slightly depending on whether you book reserved or unreserved seats).

-Generally, you can expect the Hida Limited Express from Osaka to run once per day, and the Hida from Nagoya to run once per hour.
+Generally, the Hida Limited Express from Osaka runs once per day, while the Hida from Nagoya departs approximately once per hour.

 Timetable

 At Nagoya Station, you will find the Hida Limited Express departing every one to two hours.
-Because this does not occur on the hour, however, you will need to plan for the exact departure times.
-Likewise, the Hida from Osaka departs once per day, but this differs between weekdays and weekends.
-Please see the below timetable for exact departure times.
+Because this does not always occur exactly on the hour, you will need to plan for the exact departure times.
+Likewise, the Hida from Osaka departs once per day in the morning.
+Please see the representative timetable below for approximate departure times.

 From Nagoya to Toyama